Nashville-Public-Library/misc/talklib_examples/README.md

 TL script to process Health in a Heartbeat (HH) each weekday.
 - We are provided one episode for each weekday of the month.
 Download them all together on the first weekday of the month from Content Depot.
 - Place all files in the local folder listed in the script.
-There should not be any files remaining in the HH folder at the beginning of the month, but if there are, delete them first.
+    - There should not be any files from the previous month remaining in the HH folder, but if there are, delete them first.
 - Each filename contains `SGMT` followed by a number, such as `SGMT03`.
-    - IMPORTANT: The first file, labelled with `SGMT01`, is an empty audio file.
+    - IMPORTANT: The first file, labelled with `SGMT01`, is always an empty audio file.
 Delete it!
     - The first file should be `SGMT02`.
 - This script will look at all the files in this folder and pick the file with the lowest SGMT number to use.
 ----